Tree Trimming 101: What You Need to Know

 Trees can make the outside of your home beautiful.
 Having trees in your yard may create opportunities for a shaded lounge area, a place to hang a tire swing and somewhere to build a tree house.
 As much as trees can add to your property, maintaining them is an important step to helping protect your property.

-The Arbor Day Foundation suggests pruning or trimming trees once per year during the dormant season.
+The Arbor Day Foundation suggests pruning or trimming trees once per year during the dormant season, which can vary depending on the species of your tree.
 According to the University of Minnesota Extension, circumstances such as these may prompt an immediate trimming:

 The most important rule when cutting a tree, according to the Occupational Safety and Health Administration, is personal safety.
 The best way to help ensure safety is to hire an arborist to clip back your trees.
-Trimming may often require a ladder and sometimes puts the trimmer in close proximity to power lines posing a potential danger, and the safest course of action is to always leave it up to a professional.
+Trimming may often require a ladder and sometimes puts the trimmer in close proximity to power lines, posing a potential danger.
+The safest course of action is to leave tree-trimming to a professional.

 However, if you do decide to trim your own trees the USDA provides the following size guide to help you determine if it’s safe or not to cut the branches:

-Once again, if you have any doubt in your ability to properly assess the situation and conduct the pruning, call an arborist.
-An arborist has many years of experience and can complete the job in a safe and fast manner.
+Once again, if you have any doubt in your ability to properly assess the situation and conduct the pruning, call an arborist certified by the International Society of Arboriculture.
+An arborist has experience and expertise, and can complete the job in a safe and fast manner.

-Overall, yearly tree trimming may help ensure your yard may be beautiful and safe for years to come.
+Overall, yearly tree trimming may help keep your yard beautiful and safe for years to come.